An historical overview of how this played out over the centuries

 The Romans.
 The Romans who took over the Western program from the Greeks about a century before Christ, were an odd combination of traditional polytheists and skilled materialists.
 Their minds did not fuss much with higher thought such as the Jews and Greeks engaged in.
 For the longest time they were content to stay with the older gods and do their most inventive thinking in the material world around them.
 Here they proved themselves to be geniuses.
 They themselves produced earthly order: in their military, in their government, in their commerce, in their industry, in their public works.
 In short the Romans themselves bore powerful witness to the materialist-secularist point of view about life.

-The synthesis: Imperial Christianity or 'Christendom.'
-After almost three centuries of persecuted existence, in which Christians showed themselves (witnesses or 'martyrs') to their persecutors as the heros long lacking in Roman life, an increasingly spreading Christian faith was finally (early 300s AD) taken up by the Roman emperors themselves.
+The synthesis: Imperial Christianity.
+After almost three centuries of persecuted existence, in which Christians showed themselves (witnesses or "martyrs') to their persecutors as the heroes long lacking in Roman life, an increasingly spreading Christian faith was finally (early 300s AD) taken up by the Roman emperors themselves.
 Within a few generations it even became the official religion of the Roman empire.

 However both the faith and the empire were significantly changed in the process.
 Christianity joined Roman law to become the moral-ethical underpinning of the empire.
 Jesus Christ joined the emperors to become Christus Rex (Christ the King) friend and supporter of the emperors — and a lofty figure far removed from the common Christian.
 The latter now looked to the Virgin Mary and the saints for intimate spiritual support.
 In turn, the empire saw itself as defender of the Christian faith through its formal offices — including the military.
 Out of this new amalgam arose the firmly established Roman Catholic Church in the western half of the empire and the equally firmly established Byzantine Orthodox Church in the eastern half of the empire.
 In short, while the Roman empire took on certain theistic dimensions, the Christian faith gave up some of its pure theism in favor of a stronger secular position.